 Between October and March, it is mostly too hot to do the hike.
 A whole-day canyon drive can be booked alternatively, which will take you right into the canyon.

 Day 14: Canyon ascent and drive to the Oranje ~ 320 km (5h)

-Enjoy a scrumptious breakfast prepared by the chef and continue hiking back to the lodge at 07:30.
-Alternatively you can relax in the camp and take the 4x4 shuttle back at 09:00 am.
-Arrival at the lodge is around noon.
+Enjoy a scrumptious breakfast prepared by the chef and continue hiking back to the lodge.
+Arrival at the Lodge is between 11:00 and 12:00.